 “Taking that first step to seeing a financial planner is worth setting aside those worries, because it can make a huge difference to your emotional and financial well-being,” says Ron Harvey, a Certified Financial Planner® professional and Senior Financial Advisor with Investment Planning Counsel in Ottawa.
 “And just like seeing a doctor or dentist, it’s always better―and easier―to find and fix a problem sooner rather than later.”

 Ready to make the first move to overcoming anxiety and paving the way to a more secure financial future?

 The key is finding someone you can trust—a professional who can help you achieve your goals, whether they include a trip you’ve always dreamed of, paying for a child’s education, or retiring with a comfortable lifestyle.
 You need to be able to share all of your information with a planner so that they have a big-picture view of how various areas of your financial life impact each other.

 Here are Ron’s top tips for overcoming your anxiety so you can get on the road to financial well-being:

-To find a CERTIFIED FINANCIAL PLANNER professional in your area that will help guide your financial future, use our Find Your Planner tool.
+To find a CFP professional that you can trust to help guide your financial future, use our Find Your Planner tool.